-The "D'jeunes" (youth) of the 'generation Y' (born in the 90s) have incorporated traditional slang, verlan, Arabic & English words and shorthand SMS spellings into their language, sometimes even compounding them like inverting the syllables of an Arabic word...
-Definitely hard to understand for many French people - including us "old" 39 year olds - and impossible to grasp for students of French.
+The “D’jeunes” (youth of the millennium) have incorporated traditional slang, verlan, Arabic & English words and shorthand SMS spellings into their language, sometimes even compounding them like inverting the syllables of an Arabic word… Definitely hard to understand for many French people – including us “old” 39 year olds – and impossible to grasp for students of French.

 In this blog series, I’ll go over some common words/phrases heard today and will try to retrace the origins and evolutions from the ‘original’ French.
 Keep in mind that, as in any slang idioms, there are sometimes many variations and interpretations possible.
 Feel free to comment if you know of other possible explanations for these phrases…